Corporate Resolution Template, Free Download 2026

 When Do You Need a Corporate Resolution?

-Your corporation needs to open a new business bank account and the bank requires a banking resolution that identifies the authorized signers and specifies their transaction authority before the account can be activated.
+Your corporation needs to open a new business bank account and the bank requires a banking resolution form template that identifies the authorized signers and specifies their transaction authority before the account can be activated.

-The board of directors is authorizing a major transaction such as purchasing real estate, taking on debt, entering a lease, or selling a significant corporate asset that exceeds the officers' standing authority.
+The board of directors is authorizing a major transaction such as purchasing real estate, taking on debt, entering a commercial lease, or selling a significant corporate asset that exceeds the officers' standing authority.

 Your corporation is issuing new stock certificates to investors or employees, and the share issuance must be formally authorized by the board with the number of shares, price per share, and any restrictions documented.